srish-kumar/ArgoCD-Deploy-EKS/ARGOCD.md

         three-tier-ingress
 - **Path**: Enter the path to the directory containing the Kubernetes manifests.
         Kubernetes-Manifests-file/
--  Validate - Validate that a new loadbalancer is created and is in active state after the ingress deployment.
+- Validate - Once Ingress application is deployed, it will create an Application Load Balancer.
+Validate that a new loadbalancer is created and is in active state after the ingress deployment.

 ## ADD DNS record in Route53